 The Jefferson County Jail at 300 Coffeen Street, 1910 – 1993

-Built in an era when most establishments in its vicinities were of same named by “House,” e.g. The Oakland House across the street, this was one place you didn’t want to spend a night.
-And what better a location than across from the lower Court Street region, aka Watertown’s Red Light District?
-The new Jefferson County Jail constructed in 1909 and opening in 1910 assured the continual placement of a jail in the same location, atop Coffeen Street from land donated by Henry Coffeen himself, since 1805.
+Built in an era when most establishments in its vicinity were named “House,” e.g., The Oakland House across the street, this was one place you didn’t want to spend a night — and what better location than across from the lower Court Street region, aka Watertown’s Red Light District?
+The new Jefferson County Jail, constructed in 1909 and opening in 1910, assured a jail in the same location, atop Coffeen Street, from land donated by Henry Coffeen in 1805.

 Upon its completion, it was reported in the Watertown Daily Times and other publications by wire: